 - 1. A student's placement in math and science courses is determined by the Math and Science Departments based on course grades, test scores, and teacher recommendations. - 2.
 A student must earn 4 credits for Math in high school.
 A credit earned for Algebra I in 8th grade will not count toward these 4 required high school math courses. - 3.
-The 4 credits required in science include Biology, Chemistry, and either Physical Science or Physics. - 4.
-Three years of foreign language are required in high school.
+The 4 credits required in Science include Biology, Chemistry, and either Physical Science or Physics. - 4.
+Three years of Foreign Language are required in high school.
 At least two years must be in the same language.
 At least one year of Latin in high school is required. - 5.
-The fine arts and physical education requirements are to be met by the end of 10th grade.
-A student who takes a fine arts course in 9th grade must take Health and Personal Fitness in 10th grade.
+The Fine Arts, Health, and Personal Fitness requirements are to be met by the end of 10th grade.
+A student who takes a Fine Arts course in 9th grade must take Health and Personal Fitness in 10th grade.